 - All of your source code and test cases (in directories /ic and /test).
 As in the previous assignment, make sure your code is well-documented.
-I will generate javadoc documentation and browse through your comments each week. - A brief, clear, and concise design document.
+I will browse through your comments and code a each checkpoint. - A brief, clear, and concise design document.
 Place this document in /writeup.
 For the checkpoint submissions, this document should contain a description of the overall design and major data structures, a summary of your testing strategy, a list of known bugs or issues remaining in the code, and so on.
 Simply continue to add to the document each week, so that by the final submission deadline, it is a complete design document.